Japanese Citypop Landscapes via Style Transfer

 Overtraining artifacts were first visible at epoch 7.
 Epoch 4 produced the best results.

-With a trained LoRA, tuned parameters, and custom prompt style I could now reliably generate images in the target style.
+With a trained LoRA, tuned parameters, and a custom prompt style, I could now reliably generate images in the target style.
 I generated different landscape environments by changing only the content portion of the prompt:

 an alaskan winter wilderness scene, frozen river in a forest with snow covered evergreens, denali in background, bright sunny day, cold